 Attic fans can help a regular air conditioner in cooling down the home.
 During warm weather, if the attic gets hot, then heat will radiate from the attic and into the home (especially the top level).

-This just makes it that much harder for your air conditioner to cool down your home.
+This just makes it that much harder for your air conditioner to cool down the home.
 The A/C will use more energy, will turn on more frequent, and it will make your home less comfortable.

-Attic Fans Prevent Ice Damming
+How Do Attic Fans Prevent Ice Damming?

 During the cold season, if warm air enters your attic from the homes interior, excessive heat can lead to a phenomenon known as ice damming that can cause severe damage to a home.
-Basically, your attic gets too hot when its cold outside, and it melts snow on the roof.
+Basically, your attic gets too hot when it's cold outside, and it melts snow on the roof.

 When this melted snow gets close to the roofs edge, it refreezes, and creates a quasi ice dam.
 This ice dam holds back more water, and can lead to water infiltration and roof damage.

-Attic Fans Prevent Mold Growth
+Do Attic Fans Prevent Mold Growth?